The Bylaws of The San Francisco Young Democrats

 A. Membership

-Regular membership in this Club shall be open to persons who are at least fourteen (14) years of age but not more than thirty-five (35) years of age, and who are registered Democrats or who intend to register as Democrats when eligible.
+Regular membership in this Club shall be open to persons who are at least fourteen (14) years of age but not more than thirty-five (35) years of age, and who are registered Democrats or who intend to register as Democrats when eligible, including non-citizens and residents with no legal immigration status.
 Such persons must also live in or be employed in the City and County of San Francisco.

 Persons below the minimum age or over the age of thirty-five (35) may be admitted as non-voting members of this Club.
 No non-voting member may be used for the purpose of representation at any meeting of this Organization.